microsoft/vscode-wiki/[DEV]-Perf-Tools-for-VS-Code-Development.md

-The page lists some tools to investigate and understand performance of VS Code.
-They complement the built-in Performance, CPU Profiler, and Memory tabs of dev tools and usually require code changes (which usually must not be committed)
+The page lists some tools to investigate and understand the performance of VS Code.
+They complement the built-in Performance, CPU Profiler, and Memory tabs of dev tools and usually require code changes (which usually must not be committed).

 The following tools are available to the "core" of VS Code, e.g main, renderer, shared, and extension host process but not to extensions.

 ### Performance View/Editor

-The startup performance editor (F1 > Developer: Startup Performance) gives you a good overview of things that are important for startup, eg
+The startup performance editor (F1 > Developer: Startup Performance) gives you a good overview of things that are important for startup, e.g

 * high-level aggregation of perf-marks (see below for more details)
 * extension activation stats (activation reason, code loading time, time to finish calling activate)
 * code loading stats (dev only)

 The screen capture below shows a sample and highlights some interesting bits like code loading, processing extension contributions, and extension stats.
 The durations are derived from well-known perf-markers.
-Simplest is to look them up in source [here](https://github.com/microsoft/vscode/blob/main/src/vs/workbench/services/timer/browser/timerService.ts#L666)
+Simplest is to look them up in the source [here](https://github.com/microsoft/vscode/blob/main/src/vs/workbench/services/timer/browser/timerService.ts#L666).

 <img width="1202" alt="Screenshot 2022-09-15 at 14 27 37" src="https://user-images.githubusercontent.com/1794099/190404112-326503e4-f888-4e3c-947d-6861d2d1072f.png">